 Shenandoah National Park, Virginia

 Shenandoah National Park offers visitors the chance to explore breathtaking landscapes and wildlife, including black bears and deer.
-In 2022, a reservation system was implemented for a portion of the park.
+This year, a reservation system was implemented for a portion of the park.
 To hike the popular Old Rag Mountain, visitors were required to purchase a one-day reservation for $1 through Recreation.gov.
-Regulations for 2023 have yet to be made available, so we recommend checking back on the NPS website before planning your trip.

 Yosemite National Park, California

-Yosemite National Park is a must-visit destination that no longer requires park reservations, except for visiting Horsetail Falls in February, when it undergoes a stunning transformation into a glowing red river when struck by sunlight.
 If you plan to hike Half Dome, a world-renowned trail leading to a summit, you must obtain a permit.
 For day hikers, a limited number of permits are available by lottery in March, with a small number of permits available two days in advance.
 While hiking to the Sub Dome, which is approximately 0.5-miles before the Half Dome summit, no permit is required.
+Visit the NPS site to learn more.

 Zion National Park, Utah